JP-BX/cowrie-wazuh-honeypot-lab/index.md

 layout: default
 ---

-# SSH Honeypot Threat Detection & Monitoring with Cowrie and Wazuh

 SSH honeypot lab using Cowrie and Wazuh SIEM to capture, centralize, and analyze simulated attacker activity.

 ## Project Overview